-Dr. Robert J. Schloesser is the director of translational research at Sheppard Pratt Health System; his extensive work focuses on bringing innovation from bench to bedside.
+Dr. Robert J. Schloesser is the Associate Chief Medical Information Officer and Director of Point-of-Care Research & Innovation at Sheppard Pratt Health System; his extensive work focuses on bringing innovation from bench to bedside.
 Dr. Schloesser studied medicine at Ludwig-Maximilians-University, and completed his residency at the University of Maryland/Sheppard Pratt residency training program.
 Dr. Schloesser completed a postdoctoral fellowship at the National Institute of Mental Health’s Laboratory of Molecular Pathophysiology, and has also served as a guest lecturer at the Lieber Institute for Brain Development.
 In addition to his research and clinical work, he also currently serves as a clinical assistant professor of psychiatry at the University of Maryland School of Medicine.
 Dr. Schloesser is board certified in general psychiatry.

 Ludwig-Maximilians University/Medical School Hannover